Volunteer for the FSF and GNU

 Are you multilingual?

 - Be a Translator.
-Read our Guide to Translating www.gnu.org Web Pages for information on how to help make our pages accessible to all languages, and contact firstname.lastname@example.org if you are willing to help.
+To help make our pages accessible to all languages, and contact firstname.lastname@example.org if you are willing to help.

 - Contribute graphics and design ideas.
-We are always looking for new logos and graphics to use on our web pages and in our printed materials.
+We are always looking for new logos and graphics to use on our web pages, in our printed materials, and for t-shirts and other items for sale in our shop.
 A recent example is the logo for the GPLv3 process, which was designed by a volunteer.
-If the graphics are small, you can send them right to us, otherwise please send a link to email@example.com.
+If the graphics are smaller than 2 MB, you can send them right to us, otherwise please send a link to email@example.com.
+Here are some suggestions for future products that might inspire you.

 Are you a law geek?

 - Be a Licensing Volunteer.
 Help us answer the many questions we receive every day at the FSF regarding the use and abuse of free software licenses.
-If you are interested, write to firstname.lastname@example.org and tell us a bit about your background, both legal and with the free software community, if you are interested.
+If you are interested, write to firstname.lastname@example.org and tell us a bit about your background, both legal and with the free software community.
 Please also run through the GPL quiz and let us know how you do.